kevinjamotte/wikipedia_scraper/README.md

 ## Features 🚀

 - Retrieve data about world leaders and their countries via an easy-to-use API.
-- Extract useful information such as the leader's name, country, position, and more.
+- Extract useful information such as the leader's name, country, position, and a feature to scrape through their wikipedia page and get the first paragraph.
 - Simple Python script utilizing **requests** to interact with the API and **JSON** for structured data.

 ---